ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 *<h5>IS2 solve times and '# Fill-in-the-Blank Answers' had a weak-to-moderate negative correlation on 15x15 puzzles (r= -.25).<br>
 GMS correlation strength on the same set of 15x15 puzzles was slightly stronger (r = -.26).<br>*

 *Taken together, the FDP and scatterplots indicate that most of the strength of this correlation was due to the easiest puzzles (note the rightward FDP peak shift for Mon, even relative to Tue) employing a heavy dose of FITB answers.
+It's also noteworthy that the most difficult puzzle days (Thursday and Friday) clearly make less use of FITB answers than the other puzzle days.
 It will be interesting to see how important this feature is in the modeling phase to prediction of early week solve times, specifically.*

 **<h4>Figure 17.
 Scrabble Average**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/100f601c-21b6-4d50-8d7a-8d043e665c5e)